-First, plaintiff's assertion of injury from being required to testify and potentially being treated harshly during questioning at a congressional hearing cannot support standing for the simple fact that plaintiff failed to appear at the Committee's hearing.
+First, plaintiff's various assertions of "punishment" for asserting his rights all fail to meet the standing test.
+His alleged injury from being required to testify at a congressional hearing and potentially being treated harshly during questioning cannot support standing for the simple fact that he chose not to appear at the Committee's hearing.
 Leaving aside whether plaintiff would have been subject to any purported "mistreatment" at the hearing and whether such treatment could even constitute a "legally cognizable harm," plaintiff did not, in fact, suffer any such treatment because he willfully chose not to appear.
-To confer standing, injuries must be "concrete" and not "hypothetical," and the allegation that plaintiff would have been "tarred and feathered" had he appeared before the Committee - which he did not - cannot support an injury for standing purposes.
+To confer standing, injuries must be "concrete" and not "hypothetical," and the speculative allegation that he would have been "tarred and feathered" had he appeared before the Committee cannot support an injury for standing purposes.
 See Spokeo, Inc., 578 U.S. at 340 ("A 'concrete' injury must be 'de facto'; that is, it must actually exist").

-Plaintiff's claim that he has been punished by "being held in contempt" also fails to establish his standing.
+Plaintiff's assertion that he has been punished by "being held in contempt" also fails to establish his standing.
 While plaintiff refers to the Committee's action as holding him in contempt, what the Committee actually did was vote to report to the full Senate proposed resolutions regarding Dr. de la Torre's failure to comply with the subpoena.
 The Senate, which is not itself a party to this case, adopted one of the proposed resolutions, S. Res.
-837, directing the President of the Senate to certify the fact of Dr. de la Torre's failure to comply with the Committee's subpoena to the United States Attorney for presentment to a grand jury.
+837, 118th Cong.
+(2024), directing the President of the Senate to certify the fact of Dr. de la Torre's failure to comply with the Committee's subpoena to the United States Attorney for presentment to a grand jury.
 See 2 U.S.C. § 194 (procedures for certifying witness's default of Senate subpoena to United States Attorney).
-Any concrete harm from "being held in contempt" would only be suffered if and when a person is criminally sanctioned following a trial for his or her failure to comply with a congressional subpoena.
+Any concrete harm from "being held in contempt" would only be suffered if and when a person is criminally sanctioned following a trial for failure to comply with a congressional subpoena.
 No such sanction has been imposed on plaintiff yet, and it remains speculative at this point whether one will be imposed.

-In addition, neither of these alleged injuries - being subjected to questioning at the hearing and being held in contempt by the Committee - are judicially redressable, because the Speech or Debate Clause precludes courts from imposing liability on, or issuing equitable relief against, Members of Congress for actions taken during a committee hearing or for voting.
+In addition, neither of these alleged injuries - being subjected to questioning at the hearing and the Committee's reporting a resolution to the Senate to certify to the U.S. Attorney plaintiff's default of the Committee's subpoena - are judicially redressable, because the Speech or Debate Clause precludes courts from imposing liability on, or issuing equitable relief against, Members of Congress for actions taken during a committee hearing or for voting.
 See supra at 15-19; Gravel, 408 U.S. at 615 ("[Senator Gravel's] insistence is that the Speech or Debate Clause at the very least protects him from criminal or civil liability and from questioning elsewhere than in the Senate, with respect to the events occurring at the subcommittee hearing at which the Pentagon Papers were introduced into the public record.
 To us this claim is incontrovertible"); McSurely v.
 McClellan, 553 F.2d 1277, 1284 (D.C.
 Cir.
-1976) (en banc) ("[T]he

-[Supreme] Court has recognized absolute immunity for legislators' . . . conduct at committee hearings[.]").
+1976) (en banc) ("[T]he [Supreme] Court has recognized absolute immunity for legislators" . . . conduct at committee hearings[.]").